 Quick and easy no-soak Instant Pot Black Beans!
-This recipe takes all of five minutes to prepare and just 28 minutes in the Instant Pot for perfectly cooked spicy black bean ragout.
-Serve it with tacos, over rice, or as a topping for vegan nachos.
+This recipe takes all of five minutes to prepare and just 28 minutes in the Instant Pot for perfectly cooked spicy black beans.
+Serve these beans as a side with tacos, over rice, or as a topping for vegan nachos.

 This post contains affiliate links.
 As an Amazon associate I earn from qualifying purchases.

-This recipe for Spicy Instant Pot Black Beans is the first thing I ever tried making in an electric pressure cooker, and man oh man it knocked my socks off.
-I've been making these black beans for years and years, but always did them on stove top and it took HOURS to get them to tender perfection.
+This recipe for Instant Pot Black Beans is the first thing I ever tried making in an electric pressure cooker, and man oh man it knocked my socks off.
+Who knew that the secret for to delicious, spicy, perfectly cooked black beans was starting with dried beans?!

-If you're looking for plain cooked black beans to use in any recipe, be sure to check out our guide on How to Cook Black Beans.
+(Psst: This recipe is for spicy, seasoned black beans.
+If you're looking for plain cooked black beans to use in any recipe, be sure to check out our guide on How to Cook Black Beans)

 Time to gather up your ingredients!
-Here's what you need:
+Here's what you need to make this recipe:

 - Black beans --> We're using a pound of dried black beans today.